IntelLabs/t2sp/t2s/doc/compiler_design/oneapi-integration.md

 The main component of the OneAPI Integration is the CodeGenerator and the method `.compile_to_oneapi(...)`.
 More information on how this method works can be found in the sections below.

-**NOTE:** This is documentation may not reflect the current standing or implementation of the Code Generator as it is due to change over time.
+**NOTE:** This documentation may not reflect the current standing or implementation of the Code Generator as it is due to change over time.

 ## `.compile_to_oneapi(...)` Method